 So what are the 4 Pillars you need to know?

 Here they are in a nutshell:

-Price: this is a mix of the actual price and the perceived value.
+Price: The price is a mix of the actual price and the perceived value.
 It’s also how you know how much to charge and how much you’ll need to sell to be profitable.

-Promotion: this is where you get visible.
+Promotion: This is where you get your products and brand visible.
 This is all the things you’re doing to get in front the right customers, like social media marketing, SEO, and paid advertising.